Interval edge estimation in SAR images: Concluding remarks

 \section{Concluding remarks}

 We addressed the issue of edge detection in SAR images.
+As pointed out in Section~\ref{S:introduction}, the distributions of point edge estimators are usually unknown and can be estimated using data resampling.
+We used the bootstrap method to estimate the KW detector distribution.
+This allowed us to obtain confidence intervals for the edge location.
 Several bootstrap-based interval estimates were described and numerically evaluated.
+We addressed situations in which there is an edge and also situations in which there is none.
+The case of multiple edges will be addressed in future research.

 Overall, the percentile confidence interval proved to be most reliable, especially in the challenging situation in which the regions on both sides of the edge have similar textures.
 The percentile interval typically displayed the best coverage but it is typically wider than alternative intervals.
 There is thus a trade-off between coverage and length.
 Percentile and basic bootstrap method delivered intervals with the smallest lengths.

 We proposed two variants of the bootstrap-$t$ method for edge interval estimation, denoted ST1 and ST2.
 They are less computationally costly than the standard Bootstrap-$t$ method.
 They tend to work equally well, ST1 being more computationally efficient.